Good product design is far from easy, but by following my 7 mechanical engineering design tips, you can simplify the

 Now, let’s look at this example.
-What if the designer adds a bunch of unnecessary conduit bends and pulls boxes to the design?
+What if the designer adds a bunch of unnecessary conduit bends and pull boxes to the design?
 The design will then undoubtedly become more complex.
 Construction and maintenance efforts will skyrocket.

 Important Note: There are four techniques that work well across industries to create simple designs.
 These techniques are:

 - Add symmetry to designs

-- Purchase third party parts versus making components from scratch
+- Purchase third-party parts instead of making components from scratch

 - Specify parts using industry standards

-- Use proven dependable designs as templates to iterate off from
+- Use proven, dependable designs as templates to iterate from

 #4 Understand the laws of nature

-It seems like with every passing year, we’re diving deeper into the digital world.
-But, we can’t forget we still live in the physical world.
+It seems like every year, we’re delving deeper into the digital realm.
+But let’s not forget that we still live in the physical world.

 So, it’s not surprising that most design engineers need to understand the physical world.
-For example, you can’t design a bridge, if you don’t understand how wind affects your design.
-And this is where making small-scale physical models of your design comes into play.
-You can test against the laws of nature before you go too deep down a design direction.
+For instance, you can’t design a bridge if you don’t know how wind affects your design.
+This is where creating small-scale physical models of your design comes in handy.
+You can test against the laws of nature before you commit to a design direction.

 More often, though, engineers use simulation software to create models.
 The software incorporates all the mathematical models based on our understanding of the laws of nature.
-Without this analysis, design failures would be MUCH more common.
+Without this analysis, design failures would be way more common.

 Now, which laws of nature do we rely on?
 Some of the most common ones you’re probably familiar with include:

 - Newton’s laws